inchworks/picinch/docs/install-5-customise.md

 **signupPage** Welcome text on the signup page.

 **website** Website name, added to page titles and shown on log-in page.

+You may also add static pages with `*.page.tmpl` files, and specify common page layouts with `*.layout.tmpl` files.
+Use `notices.page.tmpl` and `gallery.layout.tmpl` as examples.
+Static pages are accessed by path `info/*` with the same name as the page template.

 ### Graphics
 Files in `images/` replace the default brand and favicon images for PicInch.